acsone/click-odoo-contrib/README.rst

                               30]
     --cache-max-size INTEGER  Keep N most recently used cache templates.
 Use -1 to disable.
+Use 0 to empty cache.  [default: 5] --lang TEXT               Install default language on your company.
+                              Imcompatibility with --cache and --modules if you don't use only 'base'. [default: en_EN]
+    --password TEXT           Set admin password.
+                              Imcompatibility with --cache and --modules if you don't use only 'base'. [default: admin]
+    --login TEXT              Set admin login.
+                              Imcompatibility with --cache and --modules if you don't use only 'base'. [default: admin]
+    --country TEXT            Set default country.
+                              Imcompatibility with --cache and --modules if you don't use only 'base'. [default: GB]
+    --phone TEXT              Set default phone.
+                              Imcompatibility with --cache and --modules if you don't use only 'base'.
-Use 0 to empty cache.  [default: 5] --unless-exists           Don't report error if database already exists.
+    --unless-exists           Don't report error if database already exists.
     --help                    Show this message and exit.